Best wireless gaming headsets in 2026: the top cans I'd buy myself

 It also comes with a DAC that has two USB-C inputs and two 3.5 mm ports and serves as an amp—a DAC, I might say, that looks positively gorgeous.
 Throw in the fact that this headset can connect to two devices simultaneously over 2.4 GHz wireless or Bluetooth, and you have quite the package.

-The only real downside to this headset is its mic quality, which is a little lacking as it's a little fuzzy.
-Oh, and its hefty price tag, of course, there's that.
+The only real downside to this headset is its mic quality, which is a little fuzzy.
+Oh, and its hefty price tag, of course.
+Still, you're getting a lot of desirable features for the cash, and that makes it a worthy addition to this list.

 Best open-back wireless gaming headset